September 16th, 2012

 Cry me a river: John Calvert blows the whistle on the privatization of power

-We’ve all read those horror stories about South American towns that have had their water supplies privatized, viagra approved and thereafter poor people are ruthlessly gouged for their access to resources that were previously free.
+We’ve all read those horror stories about South American towns that have had their water supplies privatized, and thereafter poor people are ruthlessly gouged for their access to resources that were previously free.
 We think that sort of thing can’t happen here.

 But according to John Calvert, the privatization trend is underway big-time in B.C.’s backyard.